 "I don't know what he is thinking.
 He's been consistently wrong.
 I don't know why anyone would listen to Stratfor," author, geopolitical analyst and journalist Ryan Dawson told Radio Sputnik in an exclusive interview.
 Stratfor analysts "didn't see Libya coming, they didn't see Syria coming.
 They thought there might be a war with Iran."

-The expert dismissed Stratfor's predictions as a form of "saber-rattling" and "boogeyman scare tactics."
+The expert dismissed Stratfor's predictions as a form of "sabre-rattling" and "boogeyman scare tactics."
 For instance, the group, in his opinion, is trying to scare China and North Korea and provoke an arms race by saying that Japan would rise as a maritime power.

 Friedman also asserted that Poland and Russia could clash since the former is one of the emerging powers and the latter is supposedly declining.
 "I just have to laugh at that.
 That's not going to happen," Dawson noted.

 "Poland is going nowhere.
 Russia is not going to collapse.
 And there is definitely not going to be a war with Japan.
 This is ridiculous.
 No one should be paying attention to these people," he said laughing.
 Stratfor analysts "have been wrong over and over again."